solana-labs/solana/book/src/running-validator/validator-start.md

 ### Limiting ledger size to conserve disk space

-By default the validator will retain the full ledger.
-To conserve disk space start the validator with the `--limit-ledger-size`, which will instruct the validator to only retain the last couple hours of ledger.
+The `--limit-ledger-size` arg will instruct the validator to only retain the last couple hours of ledger.
+To retain the full ledger, simply remove that arg.